 My current book project, Chymical Life in Early Modern Europe, stems from my dissertation and takes the Wittenberg professor and physician Daniel Sennert (1572-1637) as a microhistorical nucleus in a larger history about the development and influence of chymistry (i.e., alchemy and early chemistry) and chymical medicine, including an account of how chymistry became overtly natural-philosophical, was absorbed into the university, and became an important locus for battles regarding skepticism and credulity.
-I am especially interested in early-modern letters and the insight they give into the lives and aspirations of chymists and chymical physicians.
+My larger thesis is that this institutionalization of chymical knowledge coincided with the development of novel cultures of experimentation and communication, and this synthesis facilitated a chymical revolution which had significant continuities with eighteenth-century chemistry and the Chemical Revolution.
+I am also especially interested in early-modern letters and the insight they give into the lives and aspirations of chymists and chymical physicians.

 I have had the pleasure of teaching for several years at different institutions and in diverse subject areas.
 At Columbia I have taught “Contemporary Civilization,” a required course in The Core Curriculum on the political, moral, social, and religious communities that humans construct for themselves.
 As a graduate student I taught multiple surveys of the history and philosophy of science at Indiana University and the University of Pennsylvania, and I proposed and taught a course on the history of medieval and Renaissance medicine.

 I spent two years carrying out research in Germany, first in Leipzig and Halle an der Saale through a Fulbright Grant and a NSF Doctoral Dissertation Research Improvement Grant, and then at the Max Planck Institute for the History of Science and the Freie Universität in Berlin via a DAAD (Deutscher Akademischer Austausch Dienst).